MildaRuz/project2-reg-form-testing-cypress/README.md

 npm run test:ci
 ```

-or you can run the application and open and run tests in Cypress:
+or you can run the application and open tests in Cypress:

 ```sh
 npm run test:ui